 - Owning Trust

 A major drawback of sole ownership however, is the added complexity for a property owner’s heirs.
-In order to transfer title to property, a sole owner’s heirs need to probate their estate – which can be costly and time-consuming.
+In order to transfer the title, a sole owner’s heirs will need to probate their estate, which can be a costly and time-consuming process.

-With a joint tenancy, two or more tenants own a property – each owning equal shares.
-As such, tenants enjoy equal rights, income, and use of the property, and can also benefit from sharing the mortgage and tax payments.
+With a joint tenancy, two or more tenants own equal shares of a property.
+The tenants are entitled to equal rights, income, and use of the property, and can also benefit from sharing the mortgage and tax payments.

 Joint tenancies also have tax consequences.
 For example, estates exceeding $600,000 at the time of death are subject to state estate and federal taxes.

 Tenancy in Common

-Tenancy in Common vs Joint Tenancy
+Tenancy in Common vs. Joint Tenancy

 Tenants by the Entirety

 The biggest drawback of a tenancy by the entirety is that both spouses must agree to sell the property.
-However, this may also be a benefit – as one party cannot sell without the consent of the other, protecting them from the loss of an asset and any income it generates is protected from an unauthorized sale.
+However, this can also be perceived as a benefit – since neither party can sell without the consent of the other, the asset and any income it generates is protected from an unauthorized sale.

-Owning Partnership (LLCs)
+Owning Partnership (LLC)

 While the risks can be mitigated with liability insurance, asset owners are still vulnerable due to policy limits.

-Property Ownership Types
+Choosing a Property Ownership Type